mnnoguti/excursion/README.md

-HTML and CSS practice
-using VScode and GitHub
+HTML and CSS practicing by using VScode and GitHub

-Oriented by Codecademy
+Oriented by Codecademy (Project Excursion)
-(Project Excursion)